Comprehensive Guide on Writing a Dissertation Introduction

 - The gaps and limitations need to be addressed for its previous studies because they have not yet been sufficiently researched.

-- Finally, it is important to address these missing gaps in order to find solutions for key issues like population growth rates and climate change mitigation.
+- Finally, why it is important to address these missing gaps in order to find solutions for key issues.

 - 4. Write Research Aims and Objectives

 What do you want to achieve with this research?
 Answer this question in the following section.
 But, first, explain why your research is important for you and what reasons there are that led you to choose it as a topic of investigation.

 It will help other researchers understand more about your work properly, which should make their process easier when tackling related topics or issues themselves!